CodiTramuntana/decidim-verify_wo_registration/README.md

 ### Warning

 Platform administrators should take care not to reset authorizations while in the middle of a process.
-Reseting authorizations will remove `Authentication`s from existing impersonated users.
-This will allow participants to vote again in the same process via this module or being "manually" impersonated.
+Reseting verifications will remove `Authorization`s from existing impersonated users.
+This will allow participants to vote again in the same process with the same credentials via this module or being "manually" impersonated.

 ## Run tests